Service Rate Control in Queues with Abandonments: Optimal policy when customers pay at service completion

-\end{corollary} Note that $\mathcal{G}^*\leq g^*$ since $\mathcal{G}(i,\pi)$ and $g(i,\pi)$ do not depend on the initial state $i$ and $\mathcal{G}(i,\pi)\leq g(i,\pi)$ for all $\pi\in\mathbb{F}$. \begin{remark} Note that we may also have a version where customers pay rewards both at the time of arrival and at the time of service completion.
+Corollary \ref{C45} highlights a key distinction between systems with and without customer abandonments.
+Under the long-run average reward criterion without abandonments (i.e., $\theta = 0$), the optimal policy—provided it exists—is invariant to whether rewards are collected at arrival or upon service completion.
+Indeed, substituting $\alpha = \theta = 0$ into equation \eqref{OE3model25} yields $\Delta^2\mathcal{V}_r(i) = 0$ for all $i \in S$, demonstrating that the optimal policy remains unchanged under either reward structure.
+However, in the presence of abandonments, as stated in Corollary \ref{C45}, the timing of customer payments matters, since the optimal service rate when customers pay upon arrival is less than or equal to the optimal service rate when customers pay upon service completion.

+\begin{remark} We note that a hybrid formulation where rewards are accrued both at arrival and upon service completion is also covered by this framework.
 In this case, for both optimality criteria, the optimal policy only depends on the reward paid at the time of service completion and hence, all results of this section hold. \end{remark}

+Corollaries \ref{C44} and \ref{C45} imply that the optimal service rate in each state is non-decreasing in the reward $r$.
+Applying the same proof technique, we immediately obtain the following proposition, which asserts the same monotonicity property with respect to the holding cost $h$ and abandonment cost $c$. \begin{Proposition} For a state $i\in S$, the optimal service rate $\mu(a_i^*)$ and $\mu(a_i^{**})$ are both non-decreasing in $h$ and $c$.
+Furthermore, if $f\geq0$, then $f(a_i^*)$ and $f(a_i^{**})$ are also non-decreasing in $h$ and $c$. \end{Proposition} To summarize, we have shown that the optimal service rate in each state is non-decreasing in $r$, $c$, and $h$ under both optimality criteria.
+In contrast to these parameters, the optimal service rate is not necessarily non-decreasing in the abandonment rate $\theta$; we defer a discussion of this exception to Section \ref{S6}.